AnkitaMungalpara/Dog-Breed-Classification-Training-Inference-with-PyTorch-Lightning/README.md

-# 🐶 Dog Breed Classification with Docker Compose and PyTorch Lightning 🐳⚡
+# Dog Breed 🐶 Classification with Docker Compose 🐳 and PyTorch Lightning ⚡

 This project demonstrates how to set up training, evaluation, and inference for dog breed classification using Docker and PyTorch Lightning.
-The project uses Docker containers for environment consistency and PyTorch Lightning for modular training, evaluation, and inference.
-It leverages the Kaggle Dog Breed dataset, orchestrated using Docker Compose.
+The project uses Docker containers for environment consistency and [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) for modular training, evaluation, and inference.
+It utilizes the [Kaggle Dog Breed dataset](https://www.kaggle.com/datasets/khushikhushikhushi/dog-breed-image-dataset), managed using Docker Compose.

 ## Table of Contents
 - [Requirements](#Requirements-)